- Home

 18. Nurse or midwife

-Nurses work with patients who are injured or unwell, helping them to recover or, at the very least, feel more comfortable.
-On the other hand, midwives work with women who are pregnant, labouring, or have recently given birth to a new baby to make sure that both mum and baby are happy and healthy.
+Nurses work with patients who are injured or unwell, helping them recover or, at the very least, feel more comfortable.
+Meanwhile, midwives work with women who are pregnant, labouring, or have recently given birth to a new baby to make sure that both mum and baby are happy and healthy.

-Whilst each job has quite different responsibilities with respect to the care they provide, the skills and qualities needed to do both these roles are quite similar.
+Whilst each job has quite different responsibilities regarding the care they provide, the skills and qualities needed to do both these roles are quite similar.
 They both aim to gain the trust of their patient whilst making them feel as relaxed and reassured as possible.

-Gaining that trust enables nurses and midwives to do a better job because patients are more likely to offer up information about any health concerns they may have.
+Gaining that trust enables nurses and midwives to do a better job, as patients are more likely to offer up information about any health concerns they may have.
 This allows them to get the proper care and treatment that they need.

-The routes to becoming a fully-qualified nurse or midwife are fairly similar, with the degree route being the most common option.
-If you’d like to know more about how to get into either of these professions, you can carry on reading by selecting one of the guides below.
+The routes to becoming a fully-qualified nurse or midwife are similar, with a degree being the most common option.

 Final thoughts...